Proton-PLU5/Quick-Share/README.md

 5. Select the files you want to share and press the "Send" button
 6. The files will be transferred to the other device securely and quickly

+## Future
+- Add support for mobile devices
+- Separate backend and frontend (Use C for backend to reduce resource usage)
+- Add system tray icon for easy access

 ## ➜ Technologies Used
 - Java
 - JavaFX